 Loosely related, but along the same lines.
 There’s a “multi-person pose estimator” called AlphaPose that is pretty neat.
 It’s not directly what we’re trying to do, but I can see the application within the sport science realm.
 Being able to monitor training load, diagnose landing postures that may contribute to injury risk, maybe some attack / reception / setting mechanics that you could use this data for.
 I’m not sure yet – but I think it’s cool and worth sharing.

 So there you have it.
-Andrew has done some pretty incredible work in the last couple months and I’m ecstatic to see how things continue to shape up in the future.
+Andrew has done some pretty incredible work in the last couple months and I’m super excited to see how things continue to shape up in the future.
 As things progress, we’ll try and post major updates, and eventually do some analysis on the data that results from all this hard work!